-Supervising psychologists shall:
+Primary Supervisors shall:

-- 1. Assume professional and legal responsibility for the work of the supervisee; - 2.
-Ensure that the supervisee's duties and services are consistent with their level of graduate training, competence, and meets their specific training needs; - 3.
+- Assume professional and legal responsibility for the direct work with clients of the supervisee.
+The relationship between the primary supervisor, organization and/or client may affect legal liability; - Ensure that the supervisee's duties and services are consistent with their level of graduate training, competence, and meets their specific training needs; - 3.
 Have knowledge of clients and of the services being provided in order to plan effective service delivery procedures to ensure the welfare of the clients; - 4.
-Inform the supervisee of procedures to respond to client emergencies; - 5.
-Inform and ensure that the supervisee complies with the laws, regulations, and standards of practice, including obtaining informed consent from the clients to disclose information about them to the supervisor; - 6.
-Intervene in or terminate the supervisee's activities whenever necessary to protect the client from harm and to ensure the protection of the public; - 7.
+Inform the supervisee of procedures to respond to client emergencies; - Inform and ensure that the supervisee complies with the laws, regulations, and standards of practice, including obtaining informed consent from the clients to disclose information about them to the supervisor;

+- 6. Intervene in or terminate the supervisee's activities whenever necessary to protect the client from harm and to ensure the protection of the public; - 7.
 Abide by the reporting requirements in the relevant jurisdiction regarding the supervisee's practice and violations of ethical or legal standards; - 8.
-Delegate supervision to another licensed health professional whose competence in the delegated areas has been demonstrated by previous education, training, and experience when - a.
-The service needs of the client are beyond the area of expertise of the supervisor, - b.
+Delegate supervision to another licensed psychologist who may consult with a specialty supervisor whose competence in the specialty areas has been demonstrated by previous education, training, and experience when - The service needs of the client are beyond the area of expertise of the supervisor, - b.
 The training needs of the supervisee warrant such delegation, or - c.
-It becomes necessary to provide for a qualified supervisor in case of interruption of supervision; - 9.
-Allow for supervision of trainees completing their internship or postdoctoral experience to supervise others in areas where the trainee's competence has been demonstrate by
+It becomes necessary to provide for a qualified supervisor in case of interruption of supervision; - Allow for supervision of trainees completing their internship or postdoctoral experience to supervise others in areas where the trainee's competence has been demonstrated by previous education, training and experience as long as supervisees are supervised by a licensed psychologist; - Review and approve supervisee's consultation notes and assessment reports and cosign; - 11.
+Personally, observe a videotaped (includes audio), or live client session at least once during each supervisory evaluation sequence or period; - 12.
+Listening to other audio taped session on a regular basis is encouraged; - 13.
+Ensure the supervisee has knowledge of relevant theory, scientific literature and cultural or contextual factors related to the area of supervised practice; - 14.
+Be available to the supervisee in person or electronically 100% of the time when the supervisee is rendering professional services, or arrange the availability of a qualified supervisor; - 15.
+Maintain professional boundaries by managing multiple relationships and not enter into sexual relationships, or other relationships with their supervisees that would interfere with the supervisors' objectivity and ability to provide effective